AD-SDL/rpl_workcell/README.md

 ```

 **NOTE**: Raf writes as follows.
-This is not clear to me, as I do not see any of the words that he lists  (step name, robot, action name, vars) in the example:
+However, this is not clear to me, as I do not see any of the words that he lists  (step name, robot, action name, vars) in the example, or anything that looks like a "funcx style message."

 This file uses the "alias" defined for each robot above and a funcx style message:
 Step Name: Name on the workflow
 Robot: Target Robot
 Action name: Action to be executed on the robot
 Vars: variable dictionary for that particular action

+**NOTE**: To know how to generate these files, we need to understand what they mean.
+Some questions:
+* What do the commands mean?
+E.g., what are C1, F1, etc. What does volume: [13] mean, what is a mix_cycle, etc.